-It is good practice to follow these minimum requirements.
-However, depending on your situation and needs, you may also waterproof the areas around the bath, toilet, vanity units and other possible water penetrating points.
+It is good practice to follow these minimum Australian Waterproofing Standards (AS 3740) requirements.
+However, depending on your situation and needs, you may also waterproof the areas around the bath, toilet, vanity units, and other possible water penetrating points.

-Only trained professionals who currently carry a waterproofing license in NSW and QLD are qualified.
+Only trained professionals who currently carry an Australian waterproofing license especially in NSW and QLD are qualified.
 Said professionals must provide a statement of compliance once the job is done.
-This is an indication that the work they have done complies with the Australian Standard AS 3470 – Waterproofing of domestic wet areas.
-In most cases a qualified person or license holder would also have an approved III level course certification in waterproofing.
+This is an indication that the work they have done complies with the Australian Standard AS 3740 – Waterproofing of domestic wet areas.
+In most cases, a qualified person or license holder would also have an approved III level course certification in waterproofing.

-What does BuildQ Group do to meet these requirements?
+What does BuildQ Group do to meet these Australian Waterproofing Standards (AS 3740)?